-There are six primary officers of the Company, the CEO, CFO, CBDO, CA, CIO, and CRO.
+There are eight primary officers of the Company, the CEO, CFO, CBDO, CA, CIO, CRO, COO and CSO.

 The CFO leads the finance function that is responsible for financial management, including financial reporting and valuation methodology and assumptions.
 The CBDO leads the new business function and retains responsibility for all new business related activities.
-The CA retains responsibility for capital management and optimisation, including the Bermuda Solvency Capital Requirement and Commercial

-Insurers' Solvency Self-Assessment.
+The CA retains responsibility for capital management and optimisation, including the Bermuda Solvency Capital Requirement and Commercial Insurers' Solvency Self-Assessment.
 The CIO retains responsibility for the full asset portfolio of the Company, including investment manager oversight, ALM and investment strategy development across a variety of asset classes.
 The CRO leads the risk function and is responsible for the risk management framework of the Company.
+The COO leads the operations and technology function and is responsible for managing an efficient, robust and secure operating model.
+The CSO is responsible for the strategy to drive growth in our target markets.

 Zane Olivier (CA) is the Approved Actuary ("AA").
 The AA is independent from the calculation of the Best Estimate Liabilities ("BEL") and the underlying valuation basis.
-The AA is responsible for providing an opinion on the sufficiency of the long-term reserves of the company and supporting the regulatory requirements to the BMA.
+The AA is responsible for providing an opinion on the sufficiency of the long-term reserves of the company and supporting the regulatory requirements to the BMA